 As micro apartments are becoming the norm rather than an exception in some areas, the ways architects and designers outfit those spaces has similarly evolved.
-This Madrid flat measures a meager 215 sq feet (or 20 sq meters), yet meets all of the needs and expectations of a single person living alone in the city.
+This space saving Madrid flat measures a meager 215 sq feet (or 20 sq meters), yet meets all of the needs and expectations of a single person living alone in the city.

 Spanish architectural studio MYCC achieved this feat by creating a series of platforms to accommodate all of the apartment’s functions.
 Eight distinct zones allow the resident to live and work in the apartment comfortably.